enkidevs/curriculum/sql/dql/basic-selects/sql-practice-where-comparison.md

 ---
 ## Exercise

-Click *Launch Exercise* to open SQLFiddle.
-Run *Build Schema*.
-This creates and populates the Pokemon database.

 Write a query that retrieves all columns from the `move_name` table where the move's `id` is greater than 220.

-Click *Run SQL*.
-Then click *link* in the green bar below the output.
-This will update the URL in the address bar of your browser.
-Copy the new URL to submit with your answer.

 In the answer field, enter all the values from the top row of the results.